vaibhav-stpl/investorbook/react-prompt.md

 This is a lot to build in four hours, so it's reasonable to cut corners and focus on building a rough prototype.

-## Submission

-1. Fork this repository and send us a link to your fork after pushing your changes.
-2. Host your solution - send us a link to the live app
-3. Share with us what you did well and what you would spend more time on polishing.

 ## Tables

 - Investors